CUrricular Resources

 What is antisemitism and why does it matter today?

-In this interactive lesson, students will develop an understanding of Jewish identity and historical and contemporary antisemitism.
-Students will watch testimony from local survivors, analyze visual imagery, and examine sources relating to laws and propaganda to understand antisemitism in all its forms through history.
-This resource can be used to build relevant background knowledge prior to a visit to HHC, as an introduction to any Holocaust unit or as a catalyst for discussing current-day antisemitism with students.
+In this interactive lesson students will be introduced to the Jewish people and explore historical and contemporary examples of antisemitism.
+Students will analyze testimony from local survivors, visual imagery, and examine sources relating to laws and propaganda to understand antisemitism in all its forms through history.
+This resource can be used to build relevant background knowledge prior to a visit to HHC, as an introduction to any Holocaust unit, or as a catalyst for discussing current-day antisemitism with students.

 Why didn’t the Jews just leave?
 The Story of The Tuttmann Family